Recommended tech tools to make retrieval practice quick and easy

 Powerful Teaching in a city near you!

 Can't attend a workshop?
-Join our Powerful Teaching book club on Facebook, read excerpts from Powerful Teaching, and access the book available on Kindle!
+Join our Powerful Teaching book club on Facebook, read excerpts from Powerful Teaching, and buy the book on Kindle!